HakaiInstitute/kelp-o-matic/docs/beginner_guide/post_processing.md

 ### Review Species Attributes

 There may be some areas where the KoM classifier misclassified the species in a given area.
 These polygons can be edited manually.
 If you're just interested in presence/absence don't worry about this step.

 1. Select all polygon features classified as giant kelp by opening the attribute table and “select by attribute”.
 Select features representing giant kelp by typing: `"gridcode" = 2`.
 At the bottom of the attribute table click on the "Show selected records" tab.
-2. Right click the "species" field you created earlier.
+2. Right-click the "species" field you created earlier.
 Select "Field Calculator".
 3. In the text box enter "Macrocystis pyrifera" (with quotes included) and click OK.
 This will fill out that attribute for all the selected polygons.

 Repeat steps 1 - 3 for bull kelp by using `"gridcode" = 3` and "Nereocystis luetkeana".

-4. Review all the polygon species classification and manually change ones that the KoM classifier misclassified by changing the text in the "species" field for that polygon feature.
+1. Review all the polygon species classification and manually change ones that the KoM classifier misclassified by changing the text in the "species" field for that polygon feature.
-5. Save edits.
+2. Save edits.
-6. Delete the "gridcode" attribute once you are done.
+3. Delete the "gridcode" attribute once you are done.
-7. Save edits.
+4. Save edits.

 ### Export Data